 Compared to the neck and lower back, the middle back is remarkably resistant to injury and pain.
 When pain is felt in the upper back, it is typically due to long-term poor posture or an injury that weakens and overpowers the sturdiness of the thoracic spine.

 Since the upper back or thoracic spine area has a great deal of stability with limited and restricted movement, pain in the middle of the back is far less common when compared to neck pain or lower back pain.

-When upper back pain does occur, muscular irritation due to pressure on sensitive points in the middle back muscles (myofascial pain linked to A-Z) and joint dysfunction (improper movement of the upper back joints) are often the cause of the pain, prompting significant discomfort.
+When upper back pain does occur, muscular irritation due to pressure on sensitive points in the middle back muscles and joint dysfunction (improper movement of the upper back joints) are often the cause of the pain, prompting significant discomfort.

 Upper back pain usually responds best to manual treatments such as exercise, chiropractic manipulation, physical and massage therapy, or acupuncture.
 In most cases, pain in the upper back can be managed with self-care, including rest, adjusting posture, or applying heat or ice to the affected area.
 If the pain persists, other treatments may be needed, such as medication or following a physical therapy treatment plan, which typically involves manual manipulation of the middle back region.